 When starting a business, a key consideration is what type of business entity to form.
-Options include corporation, limited liability company (LLC), partnership, limited partnership (LP) or limited liability partnership (LLP).
-This post is about C” corporations and “S” corporations.
+Options include C corporation or S Corporation, limited liability company (LLC), partnership, limited partnership (LP) or limited liability partnership (LLP).
+This post is about C corporations and S corporations.

 A corporation is initially formed by filing Articles of Incorporation with the California Secretary of State and preparation of other formation documents.
 If the shareholders do not elect to be treated as S corporation, income from the business may be subject to double taxation at entity level and taxed again on distribution to the shareholders.